How To Work With Indian Tourists Effectively

 5. Like to eat late.

-Dinners are usually eaten at 8:00 pm, even some groups want to have dinner at 9:00 pm.
-Maybe this is when some of the people in Vietnam have gone to bed…lalala… Completing the program for each day can last until 11:00 pm or even midnight.
+Dinner is usually eaten at 8:00 pm, but some groups want dinner at 9:00 pm, which may be when some of the people in Vietnam have gone to bed.
+Lalala!
+Completing the program for each day can last until 11:00 pm or even midnight.

-Surely, the workers will feel tired, and most are the tour guide and the driver.
+Indeed, the workers will feel tired, and most of them will be the tour guide and the driver.

-Therefore, you – as the operator – must have a clear surcharge bonus for guides and drivers to encourage them to enjoy their work.
+Therefore, you—as the operator—must offer a clear surcharge bonus to guides and drivers to encourage them to enjoy their work.

-The inappropriate surcharge will make it difficult for you (a tour operator) to operate and arrange personnel for the next tours serving guests from India.
+The inappropriate surcharge will make it difficult for you (a tour operator) to operate and arrange personnel for the following tours serving guests from India.

 6. Like to buy souvenirs.

-Not only Indian guests but also Asian tourists have the need to buy plenty of souvenirs.
+Indian guests and Asian tourists want to buy plenty of souvenirs.

-They often choose souvenirs that do not have high value, but souvenirs from Vietnam with interesting features and beautiful items for daily life, like scarves, will attract them.
+They often choose souvenirs that are not high-value.
+They will be attracted to souvenirs from Vietnam with exciting features and beautiful items for daily life, like scarves.

-Many Indian visitors can spend hours shopping, and they consider it an activity in their journey and experience.
-Neighborhoods with many souvenir shops, such as Hoi An ancient town and Hanoi Old Quarter, become their favorite places when shopping in Vietnam.
+Many Indian visitors can spend hours shopping, considering it an activity in their journey and experience.
+Neighborhoods with many souvenir shops, such as Hoi An ancient town and Hanoi Old Quarter, have become their favorite places in Vietnam.

 Many Indian tourists like to haggle over the items they want to buy.
 Therefore, if you are a salesperson, you also need to be patient with them to sell goods.

-The tour guide traveling in groups can act as a bridge between tourists and sellers, helping sellers to sell goods, and assisting Indian customers to buy souvenirs at prices they can happily pay for.
+The tour guide traveling in groups can act as a bridge between tourists and sellers, helping sellers sell goods and assisting Indian customers in buying souvenirs at prices they can happily pay.

-Above are our experiences when working with tourists from India.
+The above are our experiences working with tourists from India.

 Different groups of these clients have different needs and preferences.
-The ideas above may not be suitable for the Indian travelers that you are focusing on.
+The ideas above may not be suitable for the Indian travelers you focus on.

 The best way is to ask them or observe closely to understand the psychology of each Indian group when booking a tour or during the trip.

 A good tour guide can quickly grasp the psychology of Indian travelers when interacting with them.
-Thus, arranging a guide knowledgeable about Indian culture is essential to satisfy their needs, making the tour successful.
+Thus, arranging a guide knowledgeable about Indian culture is essential to satisfying their needs and making the tour successful.